2026 West Central Youth Baseball League Rules

 -

 If the home team does not have the field ready to play at 6:05 pm, the opposing team may play the game under protest.
-If it is decided by the WCYB board that the delay was due to the team causing the delay being careless or purposely causing a delay, that team will be forced to forfeit the game.
+If it is decided by the WCYL board that the delay was due to the team causing the delay being careless or purposely causing a delay, that team will be forced to forfeit the game.
 The purpose of this rule is to encourage an on time start to allow games to be played to completion before dark.

 -